mikehowell/100-days-of-code/log.md

 **Today's Progress**: Created code and unit tests to remove a character from a string.

-**Thoughts**: I decided to do anoother challenge today.
+**Thoughts**: I decided to do another challenge today.
 This one seemed harder that it should have been.
 There doesn't appear to be built in .Net method to do this.
-I used two List<string>, one to contain the string and the other to take the characters that didn't need removing.
-Finally I iterated over this List<string> to "convert" it to a string.
+I used two Lists, one to contain the string and the other to take the characters that didn't need removing.
+Finally I iterated over this List to "convert" it to a string.
 There's bound to be a much earier way to do this.

 **Link to work**: [Day 5.1](https://github.com/mikehowell/100-days-of-code-the-challenges/tree/master/solutions/day5.1).